 All ADOS applicants must obtain Command approval via Direct Access Mobilization System prior to being considered for Long-Term Non-Contingency ADOS.

-For instructions on how to use the Direct Access Mobilization System please see the Direct Access Mobilization Self-Service User Guide.
+For instructions on how to use the Direct Access Mobilization System please see the Requesting Mobilization Volunteer Opportunities (Member Self-Service) help guide.